 The fishing at Johnson Lake is best in June and July when 1.5 to 2 lb. trout are common.
 If you have a special fly or lure, you may be rewarded with a 3 to 5-pound trout.
 We brought along our tackle box to do some fishing and see if we could catch some fish.
 We came a bit early in the season and our boys are young and restless so they didn’t catch anything but certainly enjoyed trying!

 Hiking and Biking Trails

 While we did not do any hiking or biking during our visit, there is the Johnson Lake Trail System that offers trails of varying lengths from 3 km to 22 km long.
-The Johnson Lake Trail System was originally established in 2006 for horses but it is suitable for all levels of hiking and biking.
-The trail options are:
+The Johnson Lake Trail System was originally established in 2006 for horses, but it is suitable for all levels of hiking and biking.
+The trial options are: